taskforcesh/bullmq/docs/gitbook/guide/jobs/prioritized.md

 Note that the priorities go from 1 to 2 097 152, whereas a lower number is always a higher priority than higher numbers.

-Jobs without a priority assigned will get the least priority.
+Jobs without a priority assigned will get the most priority.

 ```typescript
 import { Queue } from 'bullmq';